-Note: If you install both conpal LAN Crypt components, Admin Console and Client application on the same computer, they must be of the same version.
+Note: If you install both components of conpal LAN Crypt, the Admin Console and the Client Application, on the same computer, both must be of the same version.

 Running the initial encryption wizard will encrypt the password log file.
 To ensure that the password for the initial Master Security Officer was not compromised while the file was not encrypted, create a new certificate and assign it to the initial Master Security Officer.